dojo/docs/dojo/NodeList-fx.rst

         });
      </script>

-The most important thing to note is NodeList animations return an instance of a `dojo._Animation <dojo/_Animation>`_, the foundation for all Dojo FX.
-This prevents further chaining, as you have to explicitly call ``.play()`` on the returned animation.
+The most important thing to note is `NodeList <dojo/NodeList>` animations return an instance of a `dojo.Animation <dojo/Animation>`_, the foundation for all Dojo FX.
+This prevents further chaining, as you have to explicitly call ``.play()`` on the returned animation. **New** Dojo 1.4 introduced a way to allow continued chaining with the caveat you cannot obtain a reference to the animations after they have begun.
+Simply pass the *auto* parameter.

+.. code-block :: javascript
+  :linenos:

+  dojo.require("dojo.NodeList-fx");
+  dojo.ready(function(){
+       dojo.query("li.evens")
+           .fadeOut({
+              duration:1000,
+              onEnd: function(){ ... },
+              // begin playing immediately, and return the nodeList for further iteration auto:true
+           })
+           .onclick(doSomething)
+       ;
+  });

 The parameters you can specify to each animation provided are identical to their `dojo.fx <dojo/fx>`_ counterparts, omitting the ``node:`` parameter, as each node in the NodeList is passed for you.